mirror of

 forked from clsr/sedbot -

-'s new argument requirement and daemonized
+updated for -i's new argument requirement and daemonized

 sedbot is an IRC search-replace bot written using bash and sed.